The MCGP Free Clinic is run by volunteer healthcare providers from the community. We are located at the Muslim Center of Greater Princeton.

 The MCGP free clinic is a service provided to all; the clinic does not discriminate on the basis of race, ethnicity, national origin, religion, gender, age, disability, marital status, sexual orientation, or military status.
 We provide services to insured and uninsured patients.

 We are an FTCA covered health center.
 Under federal law relating to the operation of health centers, the Federal Tort Claims Act (FTCA) provides the exclusive remedy for damage from personal injury, including death, resulting from the performance of medical, surgical, dental, or related functions within the scope of deemed employment by any volunteer of a deemed health center who the Department of Health and Human Services has deemed to be an employee of the Public Health Service.

 We Are Now Open: For Telemedicine Visits Only

-We are pleased to announce that the MCGP Free Clinic is now open for TELEMEDICINE evaluations only.
 Please reach out to us to schedule an appointment via phone, email or this website.
-You will need to have access to a smartphone or a computer for evaluation.
+You will need to have access to a smartphone or a computer for your visit.

 COVID-19 is spread through close contact with others (within about 6 feet), through droplets produced when an infected person coughs or sneezes